qitab/bazelisp/README.md

 Also, edit your copy of `lisp.WORKSPACE.bzl` to reflect the versions you want to use, and particularly to reflect where to find an installed binary of SBCL with which to bootstrap the rest.
-For install, if some SBCL is installed in `/usr/local/bin/sbcl`, with the support files in `/usr/local/lib/sbcl/`, then use:
+For example, if some SBCL is installed in `/usr/local/bin/sbcl`, with the support files in `/usr/local/lib/sbcl/`, then use:

     native.new_local_repository(